AlfonsoJLuna/chip8swemu/README.md

 ## Platforms

-chip8swemu has been ported to a wide variety of platforms.
+chip8swemu has been ported to a wide variety of platforms:

 ### SDL2